 U.S. whistleblower laws contain reward provisions for those who step forward with valuable information on wildlife trafficking.
 The laws provide monetary rewards for U.S. citizens, foreign nationals, and NGOs, who blow the whistle on wildlife and environmental crimes that result in a successful prosecution.
 Leveraging this system will revolutionize the detection of crime, radically increase effective law enforcement, and help protect our natural resources.

 The illegal timber trade is decimating forests around the globe, a crime known as illegal logging.
 Illegal logging refers to the international trade of illegally extracted timber, which is often used to make products such as paper, packing, and furniture.
 Timber can be illegally harvested, transported, processed, bought and sold in violation of national regulations.
-In the global market for illegal timber, the U.S. is the world’s largest importer.
+In the global market for illegal timber, the U.S. is one of the world’s largest importers.
 Surprisingly, licensed companies play a major role in the illegal trade – as most illegally sourced timber is traded openly after being laundered into legal supply chains or unidentified as illegal.

 Our forests are a natural resource that, if destroyed, can take decades or more to return.
 This illicit activity not only threatens the biodiversity of forests, but also destroys habitats and threatens local livelihoods.
 The illegal felling of trees is also having an adverse economic impact.
 According to INTERPOL, illegally harvested timber is estimated to be worth between $51 and $152 billion USD, annually.